Padhraic Smyth is a Distinguished Professor in the Department of Computer Science at

 He served as program chair of the

-ACM SIGKDD 2011 conference and the UAI 2013 conference and in senior/area chair positions for conferences such as
+ACM SIGKDD 2011 and UAI 2013 conferences, associate program chair for IJCAI 2022, general chair for AI-Stats 1997, and in various senior/area chair positions for conferences such as

 NeurIPS, ICML, and AAAI.